Totenfluch/p-queue/readme.md

-# p-queue
+# p-aggregate-queue-aggregate

 > Promise queue with concurrency control

-> Same as p-queue but exposes promise: https://github.com/sindresorhus/p-queue/pull/105
+> Same as p-aggregate-queue but exposes promise: https://github.com/sindresorhus/p-aggregate-queue/pull/105

 > Loads as a normal module..............

 Useful for rate-limiting async (or sync) operations.
 For example, when interacting with a REST API or when doing CPU/memory intensive tasks.